iadomenech/iadomenech/README.md

 <p>I’m an enthusiast of randomness.
 Since the dawn of reason, humans have been obsessed with quantifying the unknown.
 We have the best tool ever created to measure the unknown: computers.
 To communicate with them, we have a variety of programming languages.</p>
-<p>On this GitHub, you’ll mainly find C and C++ code.
-The goal is purely educational, with typical exercises from Computational Physics, or code that illustrates the differences between C and C++.
+<p>On this GitHub, you’ll mainly find C++ code.
+The goal is purely educational, with typical exercises from Computational Physics.

 <div align="center">